View into the Eagle Butte Coal Mine in Gillette in Wyoming's Powder River Basin Gillette, USA

 Every stage of coal energy production is polluting.
 From mining to when it is later burned in power stations, coal is by far the worst fuel.
 Mining has significant environmental impacts, mainly through habitat destruction, air pollution, and water contamination.

-Mines scar landscapes, cause deforestation, create soil erosion, and lead to subsidence.
-Exposed coal when wet, produces sulphuric acid, resulting in acid mine drainage.
-It is well-documented that coal mining severely affects the health of miners, workers, and those in the surrounding communities.
+Mines scar landscapes, cause deforestation, lead to soil erosion, and cause subsidence.
+Exposed coal, when wet, produces sulphuric acid, resulting in acid mine drainage.
+It is well documented that coal mining severely affects the health of miners, workers, and those in surrounding communities.

 Coal power plants emit more than 60 different hazardous air pollutants.
-Mountains of coal ash are produced in the combustion process, which contains heavy metals that leach out into local rivers, streams, and groundwater.
+Mountains of coal ash are produced during the combustion process, which contain heavy metals that leach into local rivers, streams, and groundwater.

 A range of health problems are associated with coal energy production, including higher rates of childhood asthma, heart and lung disease, and cancer.
-In Australia, the health impacts of the coal industry cost taxpayers an estimated $2.4 billion every year.
+The health and climate impacts of the coal industry cost taxpayers an estimated $500 billion to $1 trillion every year.

 Infographic titled - Which countries have committed to phasing out coal power?
 A map of the world shows which countries are coal-free and which ones are phasing out coal and by which year.